oracle-livelabs/apex/apex-professional-hol17/implementing-security-inapp.md

 ### Downloads

-- Did you miss out trying the previous labs?
+- Did you miss out on trying the previous labs?
 Don’t worry!
 You can download the application from **[here](files/online-shopping-cart-9.sql)** and import it into your workspace.
 To run the app, please run the steps described in **[Get Started with Oracle APEX](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3509)** and **[Using SQL Workshop](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3524)** workshops.

 ## Task 1: Implementing Social Sign In(Facebook) Authentication in Online Shopping Cart Application.

  In this hands-on lab, you create a Social Sign-in authentication scheme to enable Facebook Authentication.
 You test the authentication scheme.

  1. Log in to Facebook’s developer [console](https://developers.facebook.com/).
 Login to the Meta for Developers using your **Facebook Credentials** and then select **My Apps**.

   ![Click My Apps](images/click-myapps.png " ")

   *Note: If you are logging in to the Facebook developer console for the first time, you must follow the below process before navigating to My Apps*
   - *A new user must first click the Get Started link to Create a Facebook for Developers account.*
   - *This then brings you to a welcome screen that gives you the option to Continue.
 Click Continue.*
-  - *Review your email and agree or not, to the marketing related communication from Facebook.*
+  - *Review your email and agree or not to the marketing-related communication from Facebook.*
   - *Choose an option for who you are.
 Example, developer, product manager, etc.*

 2. Click **Create App**.